joshbegley/nyt-latest/previous.md

 `President-elect Donald J. Trump appeared to have gained some clarity on what he wanted in an attorney general while he was in Washington, the city he left in 2020 after weeks of his election lies.`\
 https://nytimes.com/2024/11/14/us/politics/trump-gaetz-decision-plane.html

-**The Briefing: Greece 0 England 3: Lee Carsley's Watkins gamble pays off as Pickford and Curtis Jones impress**\
+**The Briefing: Greece 0 England 3: Carsley's Watkins gamble pays off as Pickford and Jones impress**\
 `The key talking points from England's Nations League game in Athens`\
 https://nytimes.com/athletic/5919871/2024/11/14/greece-england-nations-league-result-analysis/